 |When an injury or injuries cause a complete disability that is not expected to be permanent, a designation of TTD may be issued.
 The maximum time for TTD is 450 weeks.
 Compensation at 66 and two-thirds percent of gross average weekly wage.
 State Maximum: $617/wk, Minimum: $20/wk.

-|When an injury or injuries cause only partial disability that is not expected to be permanent, a designation of TPD may be issued.
-This may mean receiving the benefits you receive for TTD, but reduced to pay only for the part that is disabled.|
+|When an injury or injuries cause a complete disability that is not expected to be permanent, a designation of TTD may be issued.
+The maximum time for TTD is 450 weeks.
+State Maximum: $617/wk, Minimum: $20/wk.

-|Permanent partial disability (PPD)||Permanent partial disability occurs when your injuries or condition results in only a partial disability, but that condition is not expected to improve.
+|Permanent partial disability occurs when your injuries or condition results in only a partial disability, but that condition is not expected to improve.
 PPD injuries are scheduled for every body part excluding the back, neck and shoulders which are whole body injuries based on 450 weeks.
 The impairment percentage is multiplied by the total number of weeks corresponding to the rated body part.
 See §11-9-521 for schedule.
 State maximum: $463/wk, Minimum $20/wk.

 |When disability is all-encompassing and not expected to improve a determination of PTD may be made.
 Caps on PTD benefits are described in the following section.

 |Death benefits are available and up to $6,000 may be paid for funeral expenses.
 The amount of death benefits are computed as per AR Code §11-9-527.
 Death benefits are subject to the PTD cap as listed above.

 Beginning Your Workers’ Compensation Claim in Arkansas

-|Starting your workers’ compensation claim||The worker must report the injury to his or her employer.
+|The worker must report the injury to his or her employer.
 The employer will then typically complete and submit AWCC Form 1– Employer’s First Report of Injury or Illness.

 |Your claim must be filed within 2 years of the injury date.

 |Your employer may challenge or controvert your claim.
 Your employer must file its reply within 15 days by filing AWCC Form 2 – Employer’s Intent to Accept or Controvert Claim.

 |If you need to open a formal claim with the AWCC, as per ACA § 11-9-702, you or your attorney should file AWCC Form C – Claim for Compensation.

 |30 to 60 days for your hearing.
 An administrative law judge (ALJ) must issue a decision within 90 days of the hearing date.

 Workers’ Compensation Benefits in Arkansas

-|Types of benefits||The workers’ compensation system may provide compensation for medical expenses; like hospital bills, rehabilitative expenses; like physical therapy, and compensation for lost wages.
+|The Workers’ Compensation system may provide compensation for medical expenses; like hospital bills, rehabilitative expenses; like physical therapy, and compensation for lost wages.